jblagana/eee-capstone/README.md

-# Samrt Home Surveillance using Computer Vision
+# Smart Home Surveillance using Computer Vision

 ## Examples of how to use: